smolang/SemanticObjects/README.md

   * SMOL: If you use the `query` *statement*, a `List` class with fields `content` and `next` is assumed to exist.
 The result of the command is a list with all results for the variable `?obj`.
 (You must use `?obj`, every other variable is dropped.)
   * SMOL: A method modified by `rule` is not allowed to have parameters.
   * SMOL: Results of type checking are ignored, but output to the user.
-  * SMOL: You cannot override mathods.
   * SMOL: SSA is not type checked.
+  * SMOL: `super` refers to the overloaded method, not the instance as its supertype